Skip to content

 2. Installing a New GNSS Receiver Module

 Note that the GNSS/GPS slot is asymmetrical.
-The taller part of the slot indicates the orientation of the GNSS chip and the shorter one is for the PCB (board) side.
-DO NOT try to force the GNSS card into the slot in any other orientation.
+The taller part of the slot indicates the orientation of the (large) shielded GNSS chip and the shorter one is for the PCB (board) side.

 GNSS_Slot GNSS_Receiver_Card-Simplified Diagram of the correct installation of the GNSS receiver in a VeEX test set's slot.
 Whether the chip faces the front or the back will depend on the instrument.

-At the end, the center of the SMA connector must align with the two screws.
+At the end, the center of the SMA connector must align with the two screw holes.

 • If this is a new installation, use a magnetic screwdriver to remove the screws and metal plate covering the GNSS/GPS slot.
 DO NOT let screws (or any other foreign material) fall into the test set!